 - Recommend not to accept the candidate

 The recommendations for a particular candidate are consultative to the President-Rector.
 The President-Rector is the sole admitting authority.
 In an extraordinary case, the President-Rector may admit a candidate to the seminary program on a provisional basis.
-Once the Committee makes its recommendation, the temporary/extra admissions files for that candidate are destroyed by the committee members with the exception of the Dean of Seminarians and the Director of Psychological and Counseling Services, who incorporate the admissions files into their seminarian’s personal files.
+After the admissions committee has met and conveyed its decision to the President-Rector, the temporary admissions files are destroyed by the committee members with the exception of the Dean of Seminarians and the Director of Psychological and Counseling Services, who incorporate the admissions files into their seminarian’s personal files.

-If the candidate is accepted, the Vice-Rector for Formation will have the Assistant send the letter of acceptance to the Bishop, the Vocation Director, and the applicant.
+If the candidate is accepted, the Vice‐Rector for Formation will have his Assistant send the letter of acceptance to the Bishop, the Vocation Director, and the applicant.
 The letter will include an invitation to the applicant to visit Kenrick‐Glennon Seminary.
 He will be hosted by a diocesan brother, and have an opportunity to visit with key Administrators.

-The Assistant to the Vice-Rector for Formation will also let the Registrar know that the applicant has been accepted and will forward to the Registrar the appropriate documentation according to the Policy on Files.
+The Assistant to the Vice‐Rector for Formation will also let the Registrar know that the applicant has been accepted and will forward to the Registrar the appropriate documentation according to the Policy on Files.

 If there is a need for a personal interview, the President‐Rector will indicate this and the Assistant to the Vice‐Rector for Formation will make arrangements for the appointment.
 If the candidate is not accepted, the President‐Rector will communicate with the Bishop, the Vocation Director and the candidate.